My Agitations; The French Dissenter

 We used the gallery as a studio where the work evolved

-The relationship with all artists involved and with August Davis,our curator became a series of problems or questions raised and solved rather
+The relationship between artists' groups was mediated by August Davis, curator: a series of problems or questions were raised and solved rather

-than ‘conflicts’.
-We domesticated them, discussing and negotiating every
+than perceived as conflictual.
+We 'domesticated conflicts', discussing and negotiating every

-possibilities and acknowledging them as part of the artistic process.
+possibility and acknowledging them as our artistic process.

 The Concerto